argodev/argodev.github.io/_posts/2014-07-06-i-ride-for-tom.md

 - cycling
 redirect_from:
 - /personal/2014/7/5/i-ride-for-tom
-description: "I am once again conflicted as I sit down to write.
+excerpt: "I am once again conflicted as I sit down to write.
 This is a post that I never would have wanted to write, but – at the same time – I am quite proud to be able to be a small part of something in honor of a man and family I greatly respect."
+last_modified_at: 2022-06-27T11:10:34-05:00
 ---

 <figure class="align-center">